-Investable Lyrics – Here’s what I mean
+Investable Lyrics – Here’s what I mean:

 The only constant is change.
 Prices are discounting futures that are moving targets.
 Sometimes they underprice those futures and other times they overvalue them.
 Free market economies require that the providers of goods and services be always evolving since if they’re not then their competitors will.
-As investors it’s important to keep an open mind and realize that being tied to fixed ideas and ways of thinking is a recipe for becoming blindsided when change inevitably occurs.
+As investors, it’s important to keep an open mind and realize that being tied to fixed ideas and ways of thinking is a recipe for becoming blindsided when change inevitably occurs.

 There is nothing like a challenge to focus an individual.
 I have always found that I am most engaged and intentional when there are difficulties and challenges to overcome.
 Investors need to be prepared for tough times and relish the resulting challenges and try to find the opportunities that may emanate from them.

 Following from the standing up to the challenges and looking for the opportunity this lyric shows how fortune can accrue to the prepared and courageous during tough times.
 As Baron Rothschild famously said, “Buy when there’s blood in the streets even if that blood is your own.”
-It’s important to look through the immense amount of pessimism and fear, if you’ve been wounded in the massacre to take advantage of what might be once in a lifetime investment opportunities.
+It’s important to look through the immense amount of pessimism and fear if you’ve been wounded in the massacre to take advantage of what might be once in a lifetime investment opportunities.
 For example, the capitalization of Russian stocks is approximately 32% of GDP while for the U.S. it exceeds 124%.
 Russia has so many problems with what is happening in Ukraine and the resulting sanctions, corruption, an unpredictable Putin, terrible demographics, alcoholism, and tremendous wealth inequality that it is hard to see how it can prosper with all of these headwinds.
 On the other hand, it’s possible that the stock market has overly discounted these issues and any kind of positive news can propel it higher since the securities are valued at such low levels.

-Keep an open mind and be present to making connections where they don’t seemingly exist and you can make some powerful insights that can be quite lucrative.
+Keep an open mind and be present to make connections where they don’t seemingly exist and you can make some powerful insights that can be quite lucrative.
 I remember when the Berlin Wall fell in 1989 and thinking that we should sell many of our California manufactured housing communities since defense spending would be severely curtailed.
-The so called “peace dividend” did ending up crushing many of the defense contractors and led to significant numbers of high paying jobs going away and never returning.
+The so-called “peace dividend” did ending up crushing many of the defense contractors and led to significant numbers of high paying jobs going away and never returning.
 We moved most of the money into foreclosed/distressed apartments in Texas and our investors prospered as a result.

 We really have the potential of making things much worse than need be if we let our ego and pride get in the way.
 If we take a step back, reflect, and think about the situation objectively and from the other person’s perspective then we might get the outcome we’re looking for.
-Often times we’re married to what we think our assets our worth, particularly our homes.
+Often times we’re married to what we think our assets are worth, particularly our homes.
 And when we go to sell them and we don’t get the offers we want then we react very emotionally and negatively and take the lower offer as a personal insult.
-Often times, however, if we handle the information with equanimity and our response with some finesse then we may come to realize that it might be a fair offer and perhaps we can make up our disappointment with the purchase of the next home.
+Oftentimes, however, if we handle the information with equanimity and our response with some finesse then we may come to realize that it might be a fair offer and perhaps we can make up for our disappointment with the purchase of the next home.